Virtual-Coffee/virtualcoffee.io/src/member-resources/oss-writing-issues.md

 - A title that is clear enough to identify in few words what the problem is about.
 - Screenshots of the issue is in the UI, logs if it's a performance issue, or anything that proves the existence of the problem.
 - Your setup: type of device and OS version, type of browser and version, any kind of setup that can help reproducing the problem.
-- Description of how to reproduce the bug / behavior (the buttons you clicked, the request you've made,...)
+- Description of how to reproduce the bug / behavior (the buttons you clicked, the request you've made...)
 - If you think of a solution to solve the problem, you can suggest something.
 Remember that your solution may not be the best solution for that specific issue/technology/repo...
 - Links to any issue or discussion that relates to this issue.

 ### Feature Issue

-- <strong>A Title</strong>: Clear enough to identify in few words what the problem is about.
+- **A Title**: Clear enough to identify in few words what the problem is about.
-- <strong>Context for the issue</strong>: Describe the feature request.
+- **Context for the issue**: Describe the feature request.
-- <strong>Proposed Solution</strong>: What do you think the solution should be and why?
+- **Proposed Solution**: What do you think the solution should be and why?
 If you don't have a suggestion, that's fine too!
-- <strong>Alternatives Considered</strong>: If you have thought about other solutions, what have you thought about and why did you think they weren't the best solution to the request?
+- **Alternatives Considered**: If you have thought about other solutions, what have you thought about and why did you think they weren't the best solution to the request?
-- <strong>Links</strong>: Any issue or discussion that relates to this issue.
+- **Links**: Any issue or discussion that relates to this issue.

 ### Documentation Change